 Having well-insulated windows is essential to maintaining not only the temperature and comfort level of your home but also your monthly energy budget.
 When heat easily passes through your windows, it is far too difficult to regulate not only your energy use but also the amount of money you spend each month on either heating or cooling your home.

 Among the many options available to insulate your windows, the installation of either krypton gas windows or argon gas windows is a popular solution for this problem.
 Krypton gas windows and argon gas windows are the two most common types of insulated windows.
-Both are inert gases that sit between the 2 panes of glass.
-Both of them gives better insulation than just using air in double-paned windows.
+Both have an inert gas that sits between the 2 panes of glass.
+Both of them give better insulation than just using air in double-paned windows.

 Now that you are equipped with the proper knowledge of argon and krypton gas windows, you can make the best decision for your needs.